de3sw2aq1/koreader-patches/README.md

 Implemented as a patch to `BookList.getBookInfo()` which is in-memory only (does not modify sidecar) and is cached.

 > **Why?** When I re-download books with FanFicFare, this makes all the updated books show as unread.
-Otherwise they may incorrectly show as finshed or with previous reading progress.
+Otherwise they may incorrectly show as finished or with previous reading progress.

 ### [`2-search-by-author.lua`](patches/2-search-by-author.lua)